torcolvin/couchbase-lite-wiki/JSON-Query-Schema.md

 * **Stemming** causes different forms of the same word to match, so (in English) “bigger” matches “big” and “biggest”.
 * **Stop-words** are common but low-significance words, like English “the” and “are”, that are ignored completely in order to keep down the size of the index.

->**STATUS:** (Nov 2019) Stemming is currently available for Danish, Dutch, English, Finnish, French, German, Hungarian, Italian, Norwegian, Portuguese, Romanian, Russian, Spanish, Swedish, Turkish.
+>**STATUS:** (June 2021) Stemming is currently available for Danish, Dutch, English, Finnish, French, German, Hungarian, Italian, Norwegian, Portuguese, Romanian, Russian, Spanish, Swedish, Turkish.
 Stop-words are used in English and French.

->**STATUS:** (Nov 2019) The FTS indexer considers words to be sequences of Unicode alphabetic characters separated by non-alphabetic characters.
+>**STATUS:** (June 2021) The FTS indexer considers words to be sequences of Unicode alphabetic characters separated by non-alphabetic characters.
 This is true of most languages, but many Asian languages like Japanese, Chinese and Thai do not normally use whitespace to separate words; FTS will not work with such text.
 (Finding word breaks in these languages is difficult and will require 3rd party libraries like [Mecab][20] or Apple’s [NSLinguisticTagger][21].)

 ## 7. Top-Level Query, and `SELECT`